Thompson, Geraldine Grayson

-UNION COUNTY -- Geraldine Grayson Thompson, 61, passed away Thursday, March 05, 2020, at Sanctuary Hospice House in Tupelo.
-Services will be on Sunday, March 15 at 2 PM at The Memory Chapel of New Albany Funeral & Cremation Care located at the intersection of Hwy 30 & W. Bankhead.
-Visitation will be on Sunday, March 15 from 1 PM to 2 PM at New Albany Funeral & Cremation Care.
-Burial will follow at Goodrum Memorial Cemetery in Desoto County.
+Geraldine Grayson Thompson, 61, resident of Union County, passed away peacefully Thursday, March 5, 2020 at Sanctuary Hospice in Tupelo.
+A Service of Remembrance honoring the well lived life of Mrs. Thompson will be at 2 PM Sunday, March 15 in The Memory Chapel of New Albany Funeral & Cremation Care located at the intersection of Hwy 30 & West Bankhead.
+Her Pastor Bro.
+Steve Denton will officiate and burial will be at the Goodrum Memorial Cemetery in Desoto County.
+Ms. Thompson was born November 27, 1958 in St. Charles, IL, the daughter of the late Calvin and Clara Long Grayson.
+Affectionately known as Granny, she was a valued employee with Wal-Mart and Cracker Barrel, both in New Albany.
+A Christian, Ms. Thompson will be remembered as a kind, compassionate person who enjoyed the friendship of many.
+Visitation will be today from 1 PM to 2 PM at New Albany Funeral & Cremation Care.
+Survivors include two brothers, Mickey Grayson and Melvin Grayson.
+The staff of New Albany Funeral & Cremation Care invites you to share memories at nafuneralsandcremations.com (662)539-7000

 Tags